jroberayalas/nd0821-c3-starter-code/starter/model_card.md

 ## Evaluation Data

-The model was evaluated on a split of the original dataset, ensuring a fair representation of the overall population and diversity in the dataset.
+The model was evaluated on a 20% split of the original dataset, ensuring a fair representation of the overall population and diversity in the dataset.
+The remaining 80% of the original dataset was used to train the model.

 ## Metrics